dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/cmsweb-deployment.md

 ```
 and then adjusted accordingly to your project/deployment needs.

-The certificate area should contain certificates for your cluster.
+**Please note:** for frontend deployment we rely on
+`cmsweb.services` file in configuration area which will contain
+a hostname of service's cluster.
+For example, in `cmsweb-test.cern.ch`
+setup we use two cluster, a frontend cluster with alias
+`cmsweb-test.cern.ch` and backend cluster with alias `cmsweb-srv.cern.ch`.
+The later one is defined in `frontend/cmsweb.services` configuration file.
+You may need to change it accordingly to your cluster setup.
+This hostname
+will be used by frontend configuration files in all redirect rules.

+You should also obtain your service certificates and put them
+into your `/path/certificates` path to be used by `deploy.sh` script.
-The deployment script expects to read the following files:
+The deployment script expects to read the following files (here
+names should be as listed below):
 ```
 # robot certificates will be used to obtain proxy file
 robotkey.pem